Landau theory for finite-time dynamical phase transitions

-Figure~\figref{phase_diag}(a) shows the phase diagram of the Curie-Weiss model at vanishing external field, as determined by the different topologies of $\veq(m)$ as $\beta$ is varied.
+Figure~\figref{phase_diag}(a) shows the phase diagram of the Curie-Weiss model at vanishing external field, determined by the different topologies of $\veq(m)$ as $\beta$ is varied.

-The phase diagram exhibits two distinct phases: a single-mode (SM) phase (solid, black line) for $\beta<\bc$, where $\veq$ [red in \Figref{phase_diag}(a)] has a unique minimum (white bullet), and a coexistence (CE) phase (dotted line) for $\beta>\bc$, where two degenerate, finite minima $\pm\bar m(\beta)$ (black bullets) of $\veq$ (blue) coexist.
+The phase diagram exhibits two phases: a disordered single-mode (SM) phase (solid black line) for $\beta<\bc$, where $\veq$ [red in \Figref{phase_diag}(a)] has a unique minimum (white bullet) and an ordered coexistence (CE) phase (dotted line) for $\beta>\bc$, where two degenerate, finite minima $\pm\bar m(\beta)$ (black bullets) of $\veq$ (blue) coexist.

-In the CE phase, the system is said to be ordered, because $\bar m(\beta)>0$ implies that a large fraction of spins are aligned in either direction.
-In the SM phase, the spontaneous magnetisation vanishes, $\bar m(\beta)=0$, meaning that the contributions of up and down spins cancel each other, and the system is said to be disordered.
 Close to $\bc$, the order parameter $\bar m(\beta)$, given by the minima of $\msc{F}$ and $\veq$, changes continuously from $\bar m(\beta) =0$ (disordered) to finite $\bar m(\beta)$ (ordered), as shown in \Figref{phase_diag}(b).